 - don’t have another episode for at least three months

-- are having treatment for bipolar affective disorder
+- are having treatment for bipolar disorder

 - receive a medical report from your doctor saying you’re fit to drive

-If you’ve had four or more mood swings within a year, don’t drive for at least six months or until your symptoms are under control.
+If you’ve had four or more mood disturbances within a year, don’t drive for at least six months or until your symptoms are under control.
 Speak to your doctor or the DVLA for more information and tell your insurance company about your condition.